Data

 Test Positivity

 Test positivity shows the number of positive results divided by the total number of tests performed for each virus.
 Test positivity only takes into account PCR or professional antigen tests; at-home tests are not included.
 Though test positivity does not document the true burden of disease within a community, it can be helpful in showing general trends when used together with other data sources such as wastewater.
-This data is updated weekly.
+This data is updated every two weeks.

 Vaccinations